beiwo07/Prediction_pm2.5_beijing/README.md

 # Background and importance

-PM2.5 is a pervasive and inhalable air pollutant with significant health risks, making accurate concentration data crucial for informing pollution reduction policies.
-In developed countries, urban areas are well-monitored, with approximately one PM2.5 monitor per 100,000 to 600,000 residents in Europe and North America (World Health Organization, 2018).
-In contrast, air quality monitoring remains severely limited in less developed regions, such as sub-Saharan Africa, where there is only one monitor per 15.9 million residents (WHO Global Ambient Air Quality Database, 2016).
-To address this disparity, my goal is to develop a predictive model that utilizes available PM2.5 data to estimate pollution levels in areas with limited or no monitoring infrastructure.
+PM2.5 is a widespread and inhalable air pollutant linked to serious health risks, making accurate concentration data essential for guiding effective pollution control policies.
+In developed regions, urban air quality is relatively well-monitored, with approximately one PM2.5 sensor per 100,000 to 600,000 residents in Europe and North America (World Health Organization, 2018).
+In stark contrast, monitoring infrastructure is extremely limited in less developed areas—for example, sub-Saharan Africa has only one monitor per 15.9 million people (WHO Global Ambient Air Quality Database, 2016).
+To help bridge this gap, my objective is to develop a predictive model that leverages existing PM2.5 data to estimate pollution levels in regions with sparse or no monitoring capabilities.

 # Task